10-3-pursuit/project-solo-full-stack-portfolio/README.md

 - Add a one-to-many table relationship to your database.
 - Create middleware as part of your backend application that validates for particular values when a resource is being created or updated.
 - Use query parameters to filter your resource by different fields or qualities.
-- When viewing all resources, break up your resources visually onto multiple pages.
+- When viewing all resources, break up your resources visually onto multiple views.
 - Visually allow for interacting with a second resource from the frontend.
 - Allow for a list of "favorite" resources that are stored locally through [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 - Make your application responsive to different kinds of devices.